Notice of Pre-AIA or AIA Status

 cooling the working fluid heated by the electronics passing through the heat exchanger within the at least one fan exit guide vane by air (58; Fig 1) from the rotor fan passing over the at least one fan exit guide vane to provide a cooled working fluid (Figs 1 and 2 show all this);

-and providing the cooled working fluid to the electronics of the engine via at least one outlet port (annotated Fig 2a “outlet”) connected to the heat exchanger.
+providing the cooled working fluid to the thermal management system (the fluid is constantly provided to components of the thermal management system) located external of the engine nacelle (Fig 1, the system is external of the material/cross-hatching of the nacelle) via the at least one outlet port (annotated Fig 2a “outlet”) connected to the heat exchanger;

 Niergarth may not explicitly disclose: